AlexsLemonade/scpca-downstream-analyses/README.md

 **Note** that R 4.1 is required for running our pipeline, along with Bioconductor 3.14.
 Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html), and `renv` must be installed locally prior to running the workflow.
-These dependencies can be installed as [part of the setup mentioned in step 2 above](#snakemakeconda-installation).
+These dependencies should be installed as [part of the installation mentioned in step 1](#snakemakeconda-installation).

 **Output Files**
 There are two expected output files thay will be associated with each provided `SingleCellExperiment` object and `library_id`: